chaudhary27/twessets/README.md

 2. sudo easy_install requests
 3. pip install beautifulsoup4

+To run:

-# enter tw handles in tw.csv
+1. enter tw handles in tw.csv
-# in your terminal - cd to directory where you cloned the github repo
+2. in your terminal - cd to directory where you cloned the github repo
-# type --> "python scrape_wtih_bs4.py ex15.txt"
+3. type --> "python scrape_wtih_bs4.py ex15.txt"
-# you can see the assets in ex15.txt file
+4. you can see the assets in ex15.txt file